Answer the question by choosing appropriate responses from the fo... | Channels for Pearson+

 1) Sodium: It is reabsorbed from the proximal convoluted tubule in exchange for potassium.

-2) Potassium: Present outside the cell in a 10 times higher concentration than inside.
+2) Potassium ions: They are present outside the cell in a 10 times higher concentration than inside.

 3) Calcium: It has the least concentration in the sarcoplasmic reticulum.